Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Experimental design and results

 \subsection{Ablation study}

 In standard deep learning, the inference stage typically deactivates dropout and involves a standard feedforward pass through the network, with the network's output serving as the prediction score.
 In Bayesian neural networks, the inference phase generally utilizes the mean of the outputs for the prediction score.
-Here, due to the probabilistic nature of both the goodness function and the training procedure, we advocate using the average energy of the outputs (\(E[\hat{y}^2]\)) as the prediction score.
-We then compare these three inference strategies by fixing the convolutional blocks and training only the fully connected layer, adhering to the same training protocol as in the second stage of the training pipeline but employing different prediction scores.
+Here, due to the stochastic nature of both the goodness function and the training procedure, we advocate using the average energy of the outputs (\(\mathbb{E}[Y^2]\)) as the prediction score.
+We then compare these three inference strategies by running the second training phase with different prediction scores while the trained convolutional blocks are fixed.
 As shown in Fig.~\ref{fig:ablation_st}\textbf{a}, the performance of the proposed method is slightly better than that of the other two methods, indicating that both the mean and the variance can carry information about the labels, while the mean plays the primary role.
-Interestingly, when we apply t-distributed stochastic neighbor embedding (t-SNE)~\citep{van2008visualizing} to visualize the model output as defined by \(E[\hat{y}^2]\) (see Fig.~\ref{app_fig3: tsne}), the output within the same class exhibits a unique fluctuating direction.
+Interestingly, when we apply t-distributed stochastic neighbor embedding (t-SNE)~\citep{van2008visualizing} to visualize the model output as defined by \(\mathbb{E}[Y^2]\) (see Fig.~\ref{app_fig3: tsne}), the outputs within the same class exhibit a unique fluctuating direction.
 Moreover, similar classes are not only in close proximity to each other, but also exhibit shared fluctuating directions.